This is a named option within the Engineering Mechanics MS.

 Independent Study/Research Credits

-Up to 3 credits of Mechanics Seminar may be used to count toward the 30-credit minimum.
+Up to 3 credits of Mechanics Seminar may be applied to the credit minimum requirement.

 Graduate School Policies